 I was very fortunate to receive a full set of Polychromos pencils as a birthday gift (from my mommy, who else would spoil me that much).

 I’ve undertaken the task of swatching the complete set to share with you.
 You can see the swatches in the two images below.
-On the first page, I marked a black sharpie squiggle under each swatch, in order to demonstrate transparency.
+On the first page, I marked a black sharpie squiggle under each swatch.
+These help to demonstrate transparency.
 I forgot the squiggles on the second page, which I completed on a different day.

 As you can see, the colours are mostly quite transparent, despite coloured pencil being generally considered a semi-opaque medium.
-This is another attribute of Polychromos pencils specifically:
+Polychromos pencils are known to be relatively transparent.

 The entire range is well documented, with accurate lightfastness ratings listed on the tin.
-No pigment information is available that I could find, however, this is not unusual in coloured pencil lines.
+No pigment information is available that I could find.
+Unfortunately, this is not unusual in coloured pencil lines.

-The coloured casings match the lead colour fairly well, with few surprises.
-However, a couple of the names struck me as unusual – Crimson (134) is a dull magenta colour and Green Gold(268) is very not-green in my opinion.
-The entire line has a very consistent feel (in some coloured pencil brands, different pencils have dramatically different transparency and texture)
+The coloured casings match the lead colour fairly well.
+However, a couple of the names struck me as unusual.
+Crimson (134) is a dull magenta colour and Green Gold(268) is very not-green in my opinion.
+The entire line has a very consistent feel.
+In some coloured pencil brands, different pencils have dramatically different transparency and texture.

 In general, the line has a very good coverage of the colour wheel.
-There seem to be several very similar browns – Brown Ochre(102), Raw Umber(180), Bistre(179) and Nougat(178) could all be used interchangeably, for instance, and there are a few similar reds, and similar blues.
+The selection includes several very similar browns.
+Brown Ochre(102), Raw Umber(180), Bistre(179) and Nougat(178) are all fairly interchangeable, in my opinition.
+There are also a few similar reds, and similar blues.

 Overall, I am impressed with the colour selection in this set.
-However, if you are already familiar with your colour preferences in transparent/semi-transparent media, it may make more sense to simply order a smaller selection from open stock.
+However, if you are already familiar with your colour preferences, you may not want the full set.
+Instead, purchase a smaller selection of pencils from open stock.